 - It reduces the number of defects in the system at the time of release.
 This software testing practice also prevents degradation of the quality of the system with the growth of functionality.
 Moreover, it significantly lowers the chances of critical operational errors.

-What is regression testing in the context of agile project development?
+Regression testing in the context of agile project development